 Technique Requirements: Must know the basics of stranded (Fair Isle) knitting

-Two balls of fingering or sport yarn (one light and one dark with noticeable contrast) and circular needles (1-16 inch or 2-24 inch) in size appropriate for your yarn, 1 stitch marker, crochet hook in size similar to your needles, sharp scissors.
+Two balls of sport or worsted yarn (one light and one dark with noticeable contrast) and circular needles (1-16 inch or 2-24 inch) or double-pointed in size appropriate for your yarn, 1 stitch marker, crochet hook in size similar to your needles, sharp scissors.